Horn & Hardart

 Horn & Hardart was a food services company in the United States noted for operating the first food service automats in Philadelphia, New York City, and Baltimore.
-Horn & Hardart automats ushered in the fast food era and at their height, they were the largest restaurant chain in the world, with 88 locations.
+Horn & Hardart automats ushered in the fast food era and at their height, they were the largest restaurant chain in the world, with more than 100 locations.

 Philadelphia's Joseph Horn (1861–1941) and German-born, New Orleans-raised Frank Hardart (1850–1918) opened their first restaurant in Philadelphia, on December 22, 1888.
 The 11 × 17 ft lunchroom at 39 South Thirteenth Street had no tables, only a counter with 15 stools.
 The location was formerly the print shop of Dunlap & Claypoole, printers to the American Congress and George Washington.

 By introducing Philadelphia to New Orleans-style coffee, which Hardart promoted as their "gilt-edge" brew, they made their tiny luncheonette a local attraction.
 News of the coffee spread, and the business flourished.
 They incorporated as the Horn & Hardart Baking Company in 1898.

-At its peak the company operated in excess of 100 restaurants, as well as a popular chain of retail outlets.
-The lack of a succession plan, changing demographics, the rapid rise of fast food chains, and poor strategic decisions from the early 1960s on were too much to overcome and the last restaurant was closed in 1991.
+At its peak, the company operated more than 100 restaurants and a popular chain of retail outlets.
+The lack of a succession plan, changing demographics, the rapid rise of fast-food chains, and poor strategic decisions from the early 1960s onward proved too much to overcome, and the last restaurant closed in 1991.